visforvali/ws297y/_announcements/week-1.md

 Starting in Week 2 (9/7-9/11), I'll be available for coffee chats &mdash; a friendlier name for office hours! &mdash; on Tue 2-5 and Wed 1-3.
 You can reserve coffee chats with me on [Zcal](https://zcal.co/drmani){:target="_blank"}

-You can view this general pattern on the [Weekly Schedule](ws297y/weekly) page.
+You can view this general pattern on the [Weekly Schedule](ws297y/weekly){:target="_blank"} page.

 **While this pattern is typically true, it may vary from week to week.
 Check the Calendar every week for the exact schedule of meetings, readings, and assignments.**

-All sync voice chats will be held on Discord in 🔊|🪑Sync Sessions.
-All sync and async text chats will be held on Discord in #🙋|classroom.
+All sync voice chats will be held on Discord in 🔊🪑Sync Sessions.
+All sync and async text chats will be held on Discord in #🙋classroom.

 ## Show Up and Be Real